 What other activities are near this location?

-Home to many iconic Key West attractions, such as the Ernest Hemingway House and Museum, the Key West Lighthouse and Fort Zachary Taylor Historic State Park, the Southernmost Point is also a great launching point for any number of water excursions, like snorkeling, scuba diving, kayaking or paddleboarding.
+Home to many iconic Key West attractions, such as the Ernest Hemingway House and Museum, the Key West Lighthouse and Fort Zachary Taylor Historic State Park, the Southernmost Point is also a great launching point for any number of water excursions, like snorkeling, kayaking or paddleboarding.
 Key West being one of the most popular fishing destinations in the world, the Southernmost Point is also a great destination for a day of casting off into the sea.

 What is the meaning behind the Southernmost Point Buoy?